cstefanache/marvin-dev/MarvinFunctional.md

 <ins>Details</ins>

-While the default info / action / input selectors are defined directly in coe in the discovery package (discovery.ts file), when accessing a page from the application under test, the Info / Action / Input Selectors configurations shall allow extending the default selectors in the autodiscovery phase.
+While the default info / action / input selectors are defined directly in code in the discovery package (discovery.ts file), when accessing a page from the application under test, the Info / Action / Input Selectors configurations shall allow extending the default selectors in the autodiscovery phase.

 <ins>Example</ins>